cmscaltech/sandie-ndn/xrootd-ndn-dpdk-oss-plugin/README.md

-# NDN-DPDK Based Consumer-Producer Application for copying files
+# NDN-DPDK Based Consumer-Producer Application For Copying Files

 ## Available support
 At the moment the following system calls are supported: **open**.